altemoselab/fiberFold/README.md

   All tracks should be divided by depth to be in range 0-1.
+  To generate phased Hi-C maps, phase Fiber-seq reads prior to the steps above.

 ### Second, split these data by chromsosome and store all chroms from a single feature track in a directory.
   Example directory structure should look like (in file_prefix.bw, file prefix must be chromosome name):